EAB: What to know and what to do

 What other actions are being taken?

-Delaware will also be added to a federal quarantine already in 27 other states restricting the interstate shipment of all ash wood and wood products – ash nursery stock, green lumber, waste, compost and chips – as well as hardwood firewood of all species.
+Delaware is already included in a federal quarantine with 35 other states and Washington, D.C. that restricts the interstate shipment of all ash wood and wood products – ash nursery stock, green lumber, waste, compost and chips – as well as hardwood firewood of all species.
 Some shipment out of state may be permitted if certain requirements are met and a federal permit is issued.

 Why is it important not to move firewood?